Last Updated on 08/12/2020

 Pizzeria Gino Sorbillo

-UPDATE: There is a spin-off, second Sorbillos location on the lungomare that has gluten free pizza!
+UPDATE: There is a second Sorbillo’s location on Via Partenope that has gluten free pizza!
 Cassandra of Travel Italian Style and I headed there to investigate.
 I’m happy to confirm, the rumors are true… and the pizza is delicious!
 It was hot and doughy, not too crispy.
 Sorry no picture, we took our pizzas to go and ate them on our laps.
 I also prefer this location for the ocean view, outdoor terrace and more friendly staff.
 They have gluten free beer too!